Frequently Asked Questions

 6. No study has ever been carried out in order to establish what complete and balanced means in terms of a dog fed on a homemade diet.
 Neither is one necessary because the only healthy way to feed your dog is to feed real food using the same principles you unwittingly use when feeding yourself and your family.
 Balance, variety and moderation!

 The recipes I have devised have been specifically designed to provide balance by variety, over time, in exactly the same natural way that we as humans achieve balance in our own diets by the variety of foods that we eat.
-That is to say, not every single meal has to be complete and balanced, but that that status is achieved, as with our own food, over time.
+That is to say, not every single meal has to be complete and balanced, but that that status is achieved, as with my own recipes, over time.

 Don't dogs prefer the same food all the time?